JStoresund/notes-V25/krypto/_krypto.md

       - Server accepts one of the ciphersuites
       - Client heyshare matches accepted ciphersuite
     - If above conditions fail:
-      - Server sends optional Helo Rerty Request
+      - Server sends optional Hello Retry Request
       - Client responds if there is acceptable alternative ciphersuite
-    - Usually this reuults in saving a whole round trip of communication
+    - Usually this results in saving a whole round trip of communication
   - Other messages
     - One client and server hello/keyshare messages are not cryptographically protected
     - All later communication uses handshake traffic keys